Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-Next, we state and prove several geometric properties about nonseparable pairs.
-They form a quite technical succession of lemmas, but they will be essential in the following sections.
-Let $\A_+,\A_-\subseteq \R^n$ be disjoint finite sets such that $\A_+\cup\A_-$ is $d$-dimensional.
-We consider the following sets:
+We now state and prove several geometric properties about nonseparable pairs.
+These form a quite technical succession of lemmas, but they will be essential in the following sections.
+Given disjoint finite sets $\A_+,\A_-\subseteq \R^n$ such that $\A_+\cup\A_-$ has dimension $d$, we consider the following set for $D\in \mR_d(\A_+)$: